 Larger brakes than the WDF1.

-Front mounted oil cooler.
+Front mounted oil/water radiator.

 All four of the WDB1s built were delivered with Hewland Mk.
 V gearboxes